 * And my brother Nick Campolo who plays in a few different bands

-Brother Nick at the fiddle
+Brother Nick on the fiddle

 Please share your favorite music, from any era.